-Faced with these battles between cliques around the person of the king, which endeavoured to bring him now to one side, now to the other, like the Achaeans and the Trojans with the corpse of Patroclus; and in view of the conflict that was inherent in eighteenth century monarchy - the monarch being simultaneously head of the modern state apparatus and head of the feudal nobility-it was essential for a king to have a great capacity for intelligence and character in order, at the very least, to preserve a unity in the way of leading the affairs of the government.
-As soon as it was a weak character who was put in charge, confusion could only make way for catastrophe.
+Faced with these battles between cliques around the person of the king, which endeavoured to bring him now to one side, now to the other, like the Achaeans and the Trojans with the corpse of Patroclus; and in view of the conflict that was inherent in eighteenth century monarchy - the monarch being simultaneously head of the modern state apparatus and head of the feudal nobility-it was essential for a king to have a great capacity for intelligence great mental acuity and strength of character in order, at the very least, to preserve a unity in the way of leading the affairs of the government.
+As soon as it was a weak character who was put in charge a weak character took the throne, confusion could only make way for catastrophe.
 Louis XVI was a weak character.
 And if his wife Marie-Antoinette, at the opposite extreme, was gifted with an obstinacy that her arrogance only made more pernicious, that did not put him in any better position.
 She never suspected that there could be other necessities and other needs than those of the court.
-For her, the job of the monarchy was simple: to entertain the court and provide it with money.
+For her, the job role of the monarchy was simple: to entertain the court and provide it with money.